 Awareness and understanding

-- Universal training: More than 9,000 members of the Medical Campus community have participated in the first of four diversity and inclusion training sessions offered by the Human Resources Office of Diversity, Equity and Inclusion.
+- Universal training: More than 9,000 members of the Medical Campus community have participated in the first of four diversity, equity and inclusion training sessions offered by the School of Medicine’s Office of Diversity, Equity and Inclusion.
 The curriculum is designed to improve awareness and understanding of diversity and inclusion issues.

 - For new employees: Sessions 1.0 and 2.0 of the curriculum are now part of new employee orientation.
 A goal has been set for new employees to complete all levels of training by their fourth year of employment.

 - For current employees: The Office of Diversity, Equity and Inclusion offers open sessions for all levels of diversity and inclusion training.
 The frequency of these sessions is intended to facilitate all current employees completing all levels of training by 2020.

 - Faculty hiring policy: A new schoolwide Faculty Hiring Policy — created by an SLC task force led by Diana Gray, MD, and approved by the Executive Faculty in February 2016 — establishes uniform procedures for the application and hiring process.
 As a result of the policy: